Average Household Electricity Consumption – 2025

 Average Electricity Consumption Per Year, Month and Day

-Here we present the average consumption for year, month and day use.
-We use the US government’s EIA aggregate electricity reports for Mar 2024 to calculate the annual, monthly and daily figures.
-The EIA releases data every three months, annualized over the preceding See below for a description of the methods.
+Here we present the updated average consumption for year, month, and day use.
+We use the US government’s EIA aggregate electricity reports for October 2024 to calculate the annual, monthly, and daily figures.
+The EIA releases data every three months, annualized over the preceding period.
+See below for a description of the methods.

 These numbers are for a U.S. residential utility customer, which basically means a household or apartment unit.